Please, stop comparing Adobe Analytics to Google Analytics

 This post is going to be a deviation from the “normal” content on this blog.
 Its purpose is to address one of the questions I received most often from a lot of people reading my posts.
-The title might already give away what that question is: “In your opinion, should companies buy Adobe Analytics or Google Analytics?”
+The title might already give away what that question is: “Frederik, in your opinion, should companies buy Adobe Analytics or Google Analytics?”
 And I think there is something fundamentally wrong with this question.

 Web reporting is not web analytics!

-To start our little comparison off, I want to show a very old screenshot from Google Analytics.
+To start our little comparison off, I want to show you a very old screenshot from Google Analytics.
 In fact, it is from 2012:

 That looks quite familiar, doesn’t it?
-It should, because this is how GA 360 looks like today, in 2020:
+It should, because this is how GA 360 looks like, today, in 2020:

 That is what I mean by the difference between web reporting and web analysis.
 Reporting tools require expert users to set up defined views on data for a specific use case.
 Any changes to those reports would require those experts to come in again and change the report.
-Then, multiple reports can be combined to dashboards, which is exactly what GA does and AA did with Reports & Analytics.
+Then, multiple reports can usually be combined to dashboards, which is exactly what GA does and AA did with Reports & Analytics.
 Self-service in this context means access to pre-built reports and limited options to create dashboards on top of existing reports.
-On the other end of the spectrum, analysis tools can do reporting just as fine, but don’t limit the user on how that data should be presented or analyzed.
+On the other end of the spectrum, analysis tools can do reporting just as well, but don’t limit the user on how that data should be presented or analyzed.
 Those tools allow to fluently move between reporting, dashboarding, and deep-diving for every user.
 Because both experts and novices work in the same interface and can collaborate on data, there is no limit on how far each user can go as long as they have someone to continuously enable them further.
-What that of course means: to make the most of a real analysis tool, companies need to spend significant resources on tools, people, and dedicated time for analytics.
+That of course means: to make the most of a real analysis tool, companies need to spend significant resources on the right tool, people, and dedicated time for analytics.
 If those are not available, the complexity might even make a reporting tool the better choice.

 This leads us to the point where a lot of comparisons go wrong.
 They claim that Big Query and Data Studio would make Google Analytics comparable to Adobe Analytics with Analysis Workspace.
 But by doing that, they completely ignore the implications on workflows, collaboration, and democratization.
-In my eyes, Big Query and Data Studio make GA more comparable to data in a Big Data datalake with a BI tool like Tableau or Power BI as frontend.
-They require experts to build reports or dashboards for users, increasing the barrier of entry to a point where almost no business user can pick it up without going wrong along the way, making the analysts the bottleneck for the whole company.
-We can see this in the job descriptions for GA companies, where SQL is often named as a necessary skill.
+In my eyes, Big Query and Data Studio make GA more comparable to data in a Big Data data lake with a BI tool like Tableau or Power BI as frontend.
+They still require experts to build reports or dashboards for users, increasing the barrier of entry to a point where almost no business user can pick it up without going wrong along the way, making the analysts the bottleneck for the whole company.
+We can see this in the job descriptions for GA-heavy companies, where SQL is often named as a necessary skill.
 This is not comparable to Analysis Workspace at all!
-And in addition to that, Adobe now has a similar offering with Experience Platform and Customer Journey Analytics.
+And in addition to that, Adobe now has a similar (but better) offering with Experience Platform and Customer Journey Analytics.

 The right tool for the right company (at the right time)